 - You must be a sophomore, junior or senior in good academic standing (2.0 GPA or higher), having completed at least one semester at Clarkson.

-- You plan to complete your last full semester at Clarkson upon completion of your co-op.
+- You plan to complete at least one additional full semester at Clarkson upon completion of your co-op.

 - No more than two consecutive co-op terms will be permitted for any student.
 Duration of co-op (regarding start and end dates) must coincide with registrar’s enrollment period each semester.